Sitin/spark-job-rest/README.md

 To run jobs with provided SQL contexts include `spark-job-rest-sql` in your project, set context factory to one of SQLContext factories provided by this library and inherit your job from `api.SparkSqlJob`.
 Currently supported contexts:

-1. `context.SparkSqlContextFactory` creates simple job SQLContext.
+1. `spark.job.rest.context.SparkSqlContextFactory` creates simple job SQLContext.
-2. `context.HiveContextFactory` creates Hive SQL context.
+2. `spark.job.rest.context.HiveContextFactory` creates Hive SQL context.

 ## Configure Spark environment